Stock Movements

 Low stock alerts

 Set a low stock threshold on each item and Caska will email you when stock drops below it.
-Configure this under Settings → Notifications.
+Configure the frequence of these notifications under Settings → Notifications.